zikosichi/stock-tracker/README.md

 * BONUS - Follow the [BEM](http://getbem.com/) methodology for CSS

 #### Getting started and
 You can start by cloning this repository.
-The repository contains two branches - `master` and `develop`.
-Check out the `develop` branch:
+Check out a new branch, named `develop`:

 ```
 git fetch
-git checkout develop
+git checkout -B develop
 ```

 Make sure to commit your changes to the `develop` branch only.